-I’ve evacuated one hurricane (Rita) and hunkered down for another (Ike).
-Both experiences were scary (Ok…more like terrifying!!), even though we were fairly well prepared.
+I’ve evacuated one hurricane (Rita) and hunkered down for two (Ike and Harvey).
+All experiences were scary (Ok…more like terrifying!!), even though we were fairly well prepared.

 I am by no means a hurricane expert, and I don’t consider myself a “survivor,” as I was fortunate.
-However, I have lived through two major hurricanes, and as another bears down on us, I wanted to share my experiences to hopefully help others prepare.
+However, I have lived through three major hurricanes and a tropical storm flooding event, so I wanted to share my experiences to hopefully help others prepare.

 Hurricane Rita & the 30 Hour Evacuation